Sara Meslow – Executive Director

 Alison Boerner – Assistant Director

 Alison joined the Camp Odayin team in May of 2007 with an undergraduate degree in Social Work from St. Olaf College, a masters degree in Social Work from the University of Denver, and a certificate in non-profit management from Chapman University.
 Having led a relatively nomadic lifestyle to that point, Alison envisioned working at Camp Odayin for two years.
-Fifteen year later, countless playful moments and meaningful conversations with amazing campers, generous volunteers, and creative colleagues have made work feel more like family.
-In spite of maintaining the same job for over a decade, she loves having new experiences, especially with her actual family, Mitch, Lilyana (5), and Finch (2).
+Sixteen years later, countless playful moments and meaningful conversations with amazing campers, generous volunteers, and creative colleagues have made work feel more like family.
+In spite of maintaining the same job for well over a decade, she loves having new experiences, especially with her actual family, Mitch, Lilyana (6), and Finch (3).

 Matt Olson – Finance Director